-Import data from Amazon RDS - Amazon Aurora into Zoho Analytics
+Import data from Amazon Aurora MySQL into Zoho Analytics

-If you have your data stored in Amazon Aurora Server, then you can easily import the data into Zoho Analytics.
-If your data is stored in the Amazon Aurora - MySQL database, you can also connect live with the Amazon Aurora - MySQL server for advanced reporting and analysis.
+If you have your data stored in Amazon Aurora MySQL, then you can easily import the data into Zoho Analytics.
+If your data is stored in the Amazon Aurora MySQL database, you can also connect live with the Amazon Aurora MySQL server for advanced reporting and analysis.

 Please do note that the Live Connect option is currently available only in the paid plans of Zoho Analytics.
 Refer to this section to learn about the Limitations of using Aurora Live Connect.

-- How do I import data from the Amazon RDS - Amazon Aurora database?
+- How do I import data from the Amazon Aurora MySQL database?

 - How can I edit the setup?

 - How long does it take for the data to be imported into Zoho Analytics?